hsannav/portfolio-deployment/README.md

 The codebase is modularized into three main components to ensure separation of concerns:

-* `app.py`: The entry point for the Streamlit application.
+* `Portfolio Optimizer.py`: The entry point for the Streamlit application.
 Handles user interface, state management, and interaction flow.
 * `financial_model.py`: Contains the core business logic, including data fetching, mathematical calculations, and the implementation of the optimization algorithms.
 * `visualization.py`: Dedicated module for generating Plotly charts and graphs, keeping the UI logic clean.